Tourduvalat/custom-scripts/README.md

 The Landsat program is the longest running enterprise for acquisition of satellite imagery of Earth, running from 1972.
 The most recent, [Landsat 8](http://landsat.usgs.gov/landsat8.php){:target="_blank"}, was launched on February 11, 2013.
 Landsat-8 data has 11 spectral bands with spatial resolutions ranging from 15 to 60 meters.
 The names of the Landsat-8 bands at your disposal are *B01*, *B02*, *B03*, *B04*, *B05*, *B06*, *B07*, *B08*, *B09*, *B10* and *B11*.

 #### Remote sensing indices
-  - [WIW](landsat-8/WIW) - Detection of the Presence of Water in Wetlands
+  - [WIW](landsat-8/WIW) - detection of the presence of Water in Wetlands
   - [collection](landsat-8/indexdb) of remote sensing indices from an extensive [Index database (IDB)](http://www.indexdatabase.de/){:target="_blank"}
   - [Build-up index](landsat-8/built_up_index)